mognog/pppoe-diagnostic/TIPS.md

 # WRONG: Set-StrictMode -Version Latest with optional parameters
 Set-StrictMode -Version Latest  # ❌ Causes "variable not set" errors

+# WRONG: No strict mode at all (hides important bugs)
+# Set-StrictMode commented out  # ❌ Allows typos and undefined variables

 # WRONG: Complex delayed expansion in CMD
 set "VAR=value"
 echo !VAR!  # ❌ Can cause "was was unexpected at this time"